 where appropriate, recommend changes to the school’s systems or procedures to prevent similar issues in the future.

-3.18 The Chair of the Committee will provide the complainant and <School Name> with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.
+3.18 The Chair of the Committee will provide the complainant and Ashurst Wood Primary School with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.

-3.19 The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by <…School>.
+3.19 The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Ashurst Wood Primary School.

 3.20 If the complaint is: